-Please see the Teacher Education section (pages 84-92) of this chapter.
+See Teacher Education (pages 88-95).

-Electronic Engineering Technology Programs
+Electronic Engineering Technology

 Electronic technologists are needed by organizations that develop, manufacture and service electronic and electrical equipment and systems.
 Graduates may work on communications equipment, radar and sonar units, industrial and medical monitoring and control devices, navigation equipment and computer systems.
 The degree programs emphasize understanding electronics principles and troubleshooting concepts rather than how to repair specific equipment.
 With this background, students should be able to repair, modify and design a wide variety of electronic equipment.
 Depending upon their eventual career goals, students can choose among two degree program options and a certificate.
 Students who wish to continue their studies toward a four-year Bachelor of Science in Electronic Engineering Technology (BSEET) degree should take the Electronic Engineering Technology A.A.S.
-This program is accredited by the Technology Accreditation Commission of ABET, Inc. (TAC/ABET), 1110 Market Place, Suite 10500, Baltimore, MD 21202.